cesarnml/99bottles/README.md

 > "Any pile of code an be made to _work_; good code not only works, but is also simple, understandable, expressive and changeable."

-- Fact-Based Code Quality Metrics:
+**Fact-Based Code Quality Metrics:**

 1. Source Lines of Code (SLOC or LOC)
 2. Cyclomatic Complexity
 3. Assignments, Branches, and Conditions (ABC) Metric

 #### 1.3 Summary

 > "It doesn't dispute that DRY is good, rather, it believes that it is cheaper to manage temporary duplication than to recover from incorrect abstractions."

 > "Code that's good enough when nothing ever changes may _not_ be good enough when things do."

+---

 ### Chapter 02 - Test Driving Shameless Green